shaps80/Peek/README.md

 Peek is designed to be as safe as possible.
 Peek will never retain objects from your application.
 It will never use a background thread.
 Peek won't even run unless you explicitly enable it!

 Go ahead, take a Peek at your app now :)

-# How does Peek work?

-Peek scans all the views in your entire view hierarchy that is currently on the screen then overlays these views with layout information.

-Peek then uses its filtering system to best determine which views you care about and those that you are not likely to be interested in.

-For example, by default Peek will not show you many of Apple's system components unless they are subclassed.
-A label however is a perfect exception to this, where you might not want to see all labels in a tab-bar but you do want to see the labels inside a cell.

-Peek presents itself in its own window that sits directly on top of your own app's user interface to ensure that it doesn't interfere with normal functionality.

-Peek also allows you to test all supported orientations on both iPhone and iPad.

 # Supported Platforms and Versions